writingteacher/who-working/docs/api/update_property.md

 layout: page
 ---

-# Update a task with PATCH
+# Update a shift with PATCH

-Use `PATCH` to update a task when you want to change only some of the information in that task.
-You must supply the task `id` in both the request endpoint and the request body.
+Use `PATCH` to update a shift when you want to update some of the information in a record.
+To update a specific sht, you must supply the task `id` in both the request endpoint and request body.

 ## Endpoint

 The endpoint for using `PATCH` to update a task is:

 ```
-{server_url}/tasks/{id}
+{server_url}/shofts/{id}
 ```

 ## Properties